dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertMethodNotExists()`

-Check that method doesn't exist on the specified object or class name:
+Assert that object doesn't have the given method:

 ```php
 $this->assertMethodNotExists(Post::class, 'fly');